AzureAD/azure-activedirectory-library-for-android/README.md

 mContext.acquireTokenSilent(resource, clientid, userId, callback );
 ```
 11. Broker:
   Microsoft Intune's Company portal app will provide the broker component.
-Adal will use the broker account, if there is one user account is created at this authenticator and Developer choose not to skip it.
-Developer can skip the broker user with:
+ADAL will use the broker account, if there is one user account is created at this authenticator and Developer choose to use it.
+The previous API setSkipBroker() is deprecated.
+ADAL will not talk to broker by default.
+And developer can use the broker with:

     ```java
-    AuthenticationSettings.Instance.setSkipBroker(true);
+    AuthenticationSettings.Instance.setUseBroker(true);
     ```
  Developer needs to register special redirectUri for broker usage.
 RedirectUri is in the format of msauth://packagename/Base64UrlencodedSignature.
 You can get your redirecturi for your app using the script "brokerRedirectPrint.ps1" or use API call mContext.getBrokerRedirectUri.
 Signature is related to your signing certificates.